James Caan as Santino “Sonny” Corleone, hot-headed Mafia boss (well… acting boss)

 Sonny is hanging out at home with the Corleone women and countless bodyguards when he gets that fateful call from his sister.
-He is wearing the trousers of a lightweight Glen Plaid suit – or, more accurately, a black & white Glen check suit – that we haven’t seen previously in the film.
+He is wearing the trousers of a lightweight black-and-white glen plaid suit that we haven’t seen previously in the film.
 After he receives his call to arms, he dons the suit’s matching double-breasted jacket and marches off to his Lincoln and his fate.

-The double-breasted suit jacket is very much a product of the ’40s with its stylishly wide peak lapels, close fit around the torso, and padded shoulders that look even more buttressed on Caan’s athletic shoulders.
-The jacket has a 6-button front, with Sonny wearing only the center button fastened, further accentuating the fitted look.
-At the ends of the jacket’s long sleeves, 3-button cuffs match the gray-tone horn buttons on the jacket’s front.
+The double-breasted suit jacket is very reflective of “Golden Age of Menswear” fashions from the ’40s and ’50s with its stylishly wide peak lapels, close fit around the torso, and padded shoulders that look even more buttressed on Caan’s athletic shoulders.
+The jacket has a a six-button, two-to-close front, but Sonny wears only the center row button fastened.
+Three buttons at the end of each sleeve match the gray-toned horn buttons on the jacket’s front.

 Sonny’s tight suit looks even more padded during the shooting due to the pyrotechnic blood squibs and the elbow padding which breaks Caan’s fall.
-We hardly see the rear of the jacket, but it is likely ventless based on how closely it fits around Caan’s torso and in keeping with men’s fashion circa 1947-1948.
 Additional details include a welted breast pocket and jetted hip pockets.

 The suit trousers are also not seen often, but they have a very high rise above Caan’s waistline, fastening with a single button on a straight fly.
-Like his other suit trousers, they are flat front (or possibly darted front) with side pockets, jetted rear pockets, and belt loops.
-The belt loops, however, are ignored in favor of a pair of very dark blue suspenders.
+Like his other suit trousers, they have a flat front with side pockets, jetted rear pockets, and belt loops.
+The belt loops, however, are ignored in favor of a pair of very dark blue suspenders (or braces).

-The suspenders are worn over Sonny’s light blue tonal-striped silk shirt.
+The suspenders are worn over Sonny’s light blue satin-striped shirt.
 This is the same shirt Sonny wears in the earlier scene when he visits Connie and beats up Carlo on the street.
-This time, he pairs the shirt with a Glen Plaid suit, but for the earlier appearance, the shirt was worn with the vest and trousers of a lighter gray suit with a subtle windowpane check (which I’ll cover eventually).
+This time, he pairs the shirt with a glen plaid suit, but for the earlier appearance, the shirt was worn with the waistcoat and trousers of a lighter gray suit with a subtle windowpane check (which I’ll cover in the summer of 2018).

 Being a powerful man with considerable means, Sonny wears a gold wristwatch on his left wrist.
 It is not a plain watch, as it has a considerable sheen, but not much is seen of it.
 It has a square-shaped case and a very shiny gold bracelet.
 Any details about Sonny’s watch would be appreciated, at least for completion’s sake.